ElementsProject/lightning/doc/lightning-txprepare.7.md

 -----------

-The **txprepare** RPC command creates an unsigned transaction which spends funds from c-lightning's internal wallet to the outputs specified in *outputs*.
+The **txprepare** RPC command creates an unsigned transaction which spends funds from Core Lightning's internal wallet to the outputs specified in *outputs*.

 The *outputs* is the array of output that include *destination*